 Currently, the Home Office is continuing to process EUSS applications, albeit with anticipated delays.
 Some new applications can still be submitted using the mobile app or online application form.
 After a period of suspension, since June 2020 non-EEA applicants have been able to apply online again if they do not hold a biometric residence card.
 Applicants who need to complete a paper application form must submit a request for a form to the Home Office and can continue to do so online.

 Any applicants required to present their original ID documents at an ID document scanner location should note that this service has been suspended.
 It is currently possible to send passport and other ID documents directly to the Home Office by post, however it may take longer than usual for them to be returned.

 16. Right to work checks

 A right to work check (RTW) will usually involve an employee of the employer meeting with a new starter or existing employee in-person to check their documents.
 This may not be straight-forward while social distancing measures or lockdowns apply.
 Under the Government’s existing guidance for RTW, supplemented by temporary adjusted guidance published on 30 March 2020, employers must still conduct RTWs even if they are not able to meet with individuals face-to-face.
 They have provided leniency around how these are done so that scanned copies can be used on an adjusted basis instead of originals, but all other requirements must be met and a retrospective RTW conducted once normal working arrangements resume.
 Some of the Home Office’s published concessions also have implications for RTWs.
 For information on the options for RTWs during and after the COVID-19 pandemic, see our separate article.

 For further information

-The situation is rapidly changing.
+The situation is continually changing.
 This advice will be updated but it is important to consult with us before taking action and to ensure ongoing compliance and best practice while immigration arrangements remain affected by the pandemic.

 For information and guidance on issues including business continuity, contractual considerations and employer/employee relations visit our Lewis Silkin COVID-19 hub.